Courts in the Classroom

 Loretta H. Rush was appointed to the Indiana Supreme Court by Governor Mitch Daniels in September 2012.
 She took the oath of office as Indiana's 108th Supreme Court Justice on November 7, 2012.
 She became Chief Justice on August 18, 2014.
 Prior to her appointment, she was elected Tippecanoe Superior Court 3 judge and served for 14 years.

 As juvenile court judge in Tippecanoe County she assisted with the creation of the county's Court Appointed Special Advocate (CASA) program.
-She also implemented a certified juvenile drug treatment court and initiated a twenty-four-hour assessment center for youth.
-During her tenure, she helped initiate, develop and sustain more than twenty-five youth programs.
-Prior to that she spent 15 years in general legal practice and eventually became a partner at a Lafayette firm.
+She helped initiate, develop and sustain more than twenty-five youth programs.
+Prior to that she spent 15 years in general legal practice and became a partner at a Lafayette firm.

 Justice Loretta Rush was sworn in as the new Chief Justice of Indiana by Governor Mike Pence on August 18, 2014.